-How to Combat Pain Related Depression
+How to Combat Pain-Related Depression

-Anyone who lives with chronic pain knows it's not just your knee, not just your shoulder, not just the area where you're injured.
-Chronic pain affects your whole life.
-It impacts your ability to work, enjoy yourself, interact with people and engage in your normal daily activities.
+It impacts your ability to work, enjoy yourself, interact with people, and engage in your normal daily activities.
 Given how pervasive it is, it's no wonder that 30 percent of chronic pain patients suffer with clinical depression.
-What does it take to beat back depression when you live with chronic pain?
+So what does it take to beat back depression when you live with chronic pain?

 The National Pain Foundation says successfully treating chronic pain means you and your physician need to examine the emotional factors that may influence your pain level and physical disability.
 One of the first steps is recognizing that depression often accompanies pain and that increases in pain or widespread pain can be a symptom of depression.
 The signs of pain-related depression include: